 The game is very story driven, and every level consists of a mission that begins with a cutscene and ends with one as well.
 While it's still possible to treat the game as a sandbox mayhem game and free roam around the current level causing mayhem, the game is always waiting for the player to finish the task at hand, whether it's a fetch quest or a kill mission with a counter, in order to play the next cutscene, progress the story and move on to the next area.
 Which means that traveling from one town to another is not an option, it's only done when the missions of said town are all finished.

-Postal III is arguably a cover-based third person shooter; however despite the game's tips and level design which encourage hiding behind cover during combat the game can easily, and more enjoyably be played the same way as its predecessor: run and gun.
-The game features numerous gameplay alterations that reflect the developer's attempt to provide a contemporary experience including but not limited to: regenerative health, visible 'grenade' trails, human shields, and cover systems.
+Postal III is arguably a cover-based third person shooter.
+However despite the game's tips and level design, which encourage hiding behind cover during combat the game can easily, it can still viably played as run and gunner.
+The game features numerous gameplay alterations that reflect the developer's attempt to provide a contemporary experience, including but not limited to: regenerative health, visible 'grenade' trails, human shields, and cover systems.

 The game still has a few of the absurd Postal gameplay elements such as urinating in the air when on fire to put the fire out, kicking/stomping small objects or the pedestrians/enemies, and spilling gasoline on people then throwing a lit match to set them on fire.